 While I used to think it was about love and how a farmer and cowboy could be friends, seeing Shuler Hensley's brilliant performance as Jud, change my entire view on the piece.
 Hensley, who won the Olivier and Tony Awards for the role, brought out a new, more sympathetic side to the character that had not been seen before.
-What was to many a happy romp in the midwest, became a horror story of bullying, ignorance and death.
+What was to many a happy romp in the Midwest, became a horror story of bullying, ignorance, and death.
 But to understand what I'm saying, you have to look at the show from Jud's perspective:

 Jud Fry is a lonely, quiet, brooding farmhand, who as far as we know, keeps to himself but all the while longs for Laurey, his employer's niece.
-With the box social coming up that evening Laurey, knowing full well that Jud is in love with her, asks him to accompany her to the event simply to spite a handsome suitor she's flirting with, pretty boy Curly.
+With the box social coming up that evening Laurey, knowing full well that Jud is in love with her, asks him to accompany her to the event merely to spite a handsome suitor she's flirting with, pretty boy Curly.

 After Curly leaves, Jud sings "Lonely Room" which demonstrates his obsessive and lonely personality.
 The lyrics talk of Jud's desire to have someone, a wife of his own.
 He sings, "The girl that I wan't, ain't afraid of my arms, and her own soft arms keep me warm."
 If that's not a cry of despair, I don't know what is.

 We all know what happens in Act 2.